BruceRanger/MandArt/MandArt.docc/B3-Tune.md

 This not only allows you to only pick a few input colors, but also helps show the flow paths.

 With the color smoothing used by the app, none of the defined colors actually are seen in the picture.
-Every pixel will be show a color part way between the bracketing defined colors.
+Every pixel will show a color part way between the bracketing defined colors.
 In order to show regions of each of the defined colors, you can use the fifth slider to hold that color for a fraction of the distance between the two bracketing colors.
 If you move the slider up to 1.0, there won't be any color smoothing.